lTheon/iTheon-PDA-Taskboard/README.md

 Possible questions: <br>
-Q: Why there's no `Previous task` button?
+Q: Why there's no `Previous task` button? <br>
 A: In short - engine limitation.
 It's because of problems with getting additional info about the task (middle column).
 To add such a button, I'd need to modify a lot of base game files and this would lead to many compatibility issues with other mods.

 Q: Why I can take delivery and measure tasks remotely?
-They give me some items
+They give me some items <br>
 A: I wanted to add a screen blackout for those tasks, but it's annoying.
 I think it's better without it.
 You can omit those tasks if it hurts your realism

 Q: Some task details are messed up and are showing next to the wrong task.
-Why?
+Why? <br>
 A: This bug should be eradicated by now.
 If you still encounter it, please report to me.

 Q: One of my tasks has no image.
-Why?
+Why? <br>
 A: Some tasks don't have image - no worries.

-Q: Does it work with WTF?
+Q: Does it work with WTF? <br>
 A: Technically yes, but some people report random issues.
 You should report those problems either to me or to Igi.

 Q: Some `Search stash` or `Drug runner` tasks appear in `Bounty tasks` category.
-Is that a bug?
+Is that a bug? <br>
 A: Yes - but it's a bug in vanilla Anomaly files.
 These tasks need to be categorized as `Bounty tasks` because their setup function dispatches a delayed function to a wrong queue (the bounty task queue).
 This causes some task details to be lost if a bugged task like this is processed simultaneously with a normal bounty task.

 Q: Why you didn't make one full board of tasks? <br>